-Labor can be stimulated with medications and other methods in order to initiate labor and effect delivery.
+Labor can be stimulated with medications and other methods to bring about delivery.
 Induction can be either medically indicated due to concerns for maternal/fetal health or elective.

 While some elective inductions have been shown to offer medical benefit, the medical profession generally tries to avoid ending pregnancy without a compelling healthrelated cause prior to 39 weeks gestation.
 To date, the medical literature offers no support for the claim that abortion improves mental health or offers protection to mental health.
 In fact, there is evidence to the contrary.
-Thus, we consider inductions for the purpose of mental health treatment as elective.
-Instead of abortion, we recommend mental health therapy as would be indicated outside of pregnancy.
+Thus, we consider inductions for the purpose of mental health treatment as elective. of Instead abortion, we recommend mental health therapy as would be indicated outside of pregnancy.

 Similarly, "palliative induction" is offered to some patients carrying fetuses with lifelimiting conditions such as anencephaly or renal agenesis.
 An induction in these cases may be considered between the time of diagnosis and the late preterm period.
-Improved maternal psychological health is typically the stated indication for "palliative induction", though in some circumstances, earlier induction is offered in order to plan an easier delivery when the fetus is smaller.
+Improved maternal psychological health is typically the stated indication for "palliative induction," though in some circumstances, earlier induction is offered in order to plan an easier delivery when the fetus is smaller.
 Since the fetus has a life-limiting condition, this type of induction is thought to confer less risk to the fetus/neonate than preterm induction would place on a fetus with an expectedly normal extra-uterine lifespan.
-However, this view of "palliative induction" is mistaken, because in so doing, physicians actually accelerate the death of the fetus.
+However, this view of "palliative induction" is mistaken because in it, physicians actually accelerate the death of the fetus.
 They assume the same role that the fetus's disease process does, and they limit life even further.
-Although AAPLOG recognizes that certain details of anomalous gestations (e.g. head size in certain brain anomalies) can prompt legitimate concern requiring preterm induction, AAPLOG rejects the idea of "palliative inductions" simply to hasten the end of the pregnancy.
-Instead, AAPLOG proposes perinatal palliative care, which allows parents to be parents for the natural length of their fetus/neonate's lifespan, and allows them to grieve7.
-We also recommend maternal mental health resources as indicated per the individual clinical scenario.
+Although AAPLOG recognizes that certain details of anomalous gestations (e.g. head size in certain brain anomalies) can legitimate concern prompt requiring preterm induction, AAPLOG rejects the idea of "palliative inductions" simply to hasten the end of the pregnancy.
+Instead, AAPLOG proposes perinatal palliative care, which allows parents to be parents for the natural length of their fetus/neonate's lifespan, and allows them to grieve.2 AAPLOG also endorses maternal mental health resources as indicated by the individual clinical scenario.